Drive sales on autopilot with ecommerce-focused features

 Actionable CTAs

-“Click here” tells readers nothing about their next step.
+“Click here” tells readers nothing about what to do next.
 “Get your 20% discount” or “Download the guide” sets clear expectations.

 Mobile readers need thumb-friendly buttons above the fold.
 Desktop users who scroll can find secondary CTAs lower in your message.